 9.47.
-The spread of radioactive contamination shall be controlled and minimized as far as reasonably practicable.
-Access to areas where contamination levels may lead to high doses for workers shall be restricted and the level of control applied shall be commensurate with the hazard (see Appendix I of Ref.
+The spread of radioactive contamination shall be controlled and minimized as far as practicable.
+Access to areas where contamination levels may lead to high doses for workers shall be restricted, and the level of control applied shall be commensurate with the hazard (see Ref.
 [12]).